hue881/hue881.github.io/mcs/2026/summer/account/index.md

 **2 quick setup steps before your child's coding class starts June 29, 2026!** 💻

 Hi!
-We're so excited to start in 2 days 😊 So your child can save their projects and jump into Scratch on day one, please set up two free accounts before then.
+We're so excited to start in 2 days 😊 So your child can save their projects and jump into Scratch on day one, please set up two free accounts before then if don't already have them.
 Both are quick — here's exactly how:

 ### 1. Google account (to save projects to Google Drive)